omarluq/the_stimulus_handbook/slides.md

 ---
 <h1> What is StimulusJS </h1>
 <v-clicks>
 <p> Stimulus is a lightweight and minimalistic JavaScript framework.
-Instead of focusing on HTML rendering, it boosts your current HTML elements by leveraging data attributes. </p>
+Instead of focusing on HTML rendering, it boosts HTML elements by leveraging data attributes. </p>

 <div class='pb-2'><span style="color: #007bff;">💡</span> <strong>Flexibility:</strong> Unlike many other frameworks that come with a heavy set of rules and structures, Stimulus takes a more flexible approach.</div>
 <div class='pb-2'><span style="color: #28a745;">🌐</span> <strong>HTML Enhancement:</strong> Its basic concept is to enhance existing HTML.
 Instead of requiring developers to rewrite or replace their HTML, Stimulus augments it, tapping into the power of data attributes.</div>